explosion/spaCy/website/docs/usage/training.md

 [`nlp.initialize`](/api/language#initialize) is called (typically right before training).
-This allows you to set up your pipeline using local data resources and custom functions, and preserve the information in your config – but without requiring it to be available at runtime
+This allows you to set up your pipeline using local data resources and custom functions, and preserve the information in your config – but without requiring it to be available at runtime.
+You can also use this mechanism to provide data paths to custom pipeline components and custom tokenizers – see the section on [custom initialization](#initialization) for details.

 ### Overwriting config settings on the command line {#config-overrides}